Illinois Compiled Statutes

 applicable under this Act.
 However, such regulation shall not permit lower

-wages for the handicapped on any basis that is unrelated to such person's
+wages for persons with disabilities on any basis that is unrelated to such person's

-ability resulting from his handicap, and such regulation may be issued only
+ability resulting from his disability, and such regulation may be issued only

 after notice and opportunity for public hearing as provided in subsection